cloudfoundry/summit-training-classes/basics/site/README.md

 Users may run `cf logs` which tails, and either think it hasn't worked because an app isn't logging, or may not know how to exit.

 _Resolution:_ CTRL+C

+## 4. Buildpacks

+### Common Issues

+#### `cf ssh` appearing to hang on Windows

+Some terminal emulators on Windows particularly (including Git Bash's bundled emu) don't display a prompt when `cf ssh` has successfully connected, making it _look_ like the command is hanging.

+_Resolution:_ None needed.

+#### Students don't understand how to explore the running container

+Novice command-line users may need some help navigating the filesystem, and an explanation of what the files present _mean_.

+_Resolution:_ Draw common filesystem navigation commands on the whiteboard; discuss file differences in the recap.